Note: This post contains affiliate links. Read my policy here.

 The process for ordering groceries via the ShopRite from Home delivery service is exactly the same as it is for the pickup service.
 It’s only when you go to check out that you select a different option.

-This service is amazing, particularly when you need fresh foods but can’t even leave the house.
-(Maybe you or your kids are really sick, for instance.)
+This service is amazing, particularly when you need fresh foods but can’t or aren’t willing to leave the house.

 The cost: Typically $15 per delivery